- Too many bugs? Learn how to effectively identify and fix bugs

 Too many bugs?
 Learn how to effectively identify and fix bugs

-I’ve been working in the software development industry for almost 20 years and the problem of bugs has been an ever-present concern.
-Fixing bugs can be an arduous task: sometimes they pop up right before you release, and sometimes they chase you right the way through your project development.
+I’ve been working in the software development industry for almost 20 years.
+The problem of bugs is an ever-present concern.
+Fixing bugs can be daunting.
+Sometimes they pop up right before you release.
+They can chase you during the entire project development.

-The first thing you need to remember is that no matter how experienced and diligent your software developers are, website bugs are an inevitable reality in software development.
-But if you make sure that everything is done the right way, you’ll be able to limit their impact on your project.
-Keep on reading to find out exactly what to do to reduce the number of bugs and how to deal with situations when too many already exist.
+Website bugs are inevitable in software development.
+This is the first thing to remember is that no matter how experienced and diligent your developers are.
+But if you make sure that everything is done the right way, you’ll be able to limit their impact.
+Keep on reading to find out exactly what to do to reduce the number of bugs.
+Learn how to deal with situations when too many already exist.

 Software development with minimum bugs?
 Is that really possible?

-Although having bugs in your project is inevitable, it doesn’t mean that your team has to be inundated by them or expect them to be a regular occurance.
-If software development is done the right way, you’ll be able to reduce the number of bugs you create, and when you address the root of potential problems early, it’ll be easier for you to deal with bugs as you approach the latter stages of development.
+Having bugs in your project is inevitable.
+This doesn’t mean that your team has to be inundated by them or expect them to be regular.
+If software development is done the right way, you’ll be able to reduce the number of bugs you create.
+When you address the root of potential problems early, it’ll be easier to deal with bugs as you approach the latter stages of development.

 But what do we mean by doing software development “the right way”?